 It’s challenging enough to simply strap on some skates and stay balanced on the ice, but pro hockey players are really out on the ice sprint-skating forwards, backwards, side-to-side, and turning on a dime.
 Add in the fact they have to control a puck the size of an English muffin and you’ll walk away with an incredible amount of respect for the men on the ice.

 3. Cheap tickets can be really cheap

 Apologies in advance if you have plans to watch a game of hockey in Toronto, where even the cheap seats can command upwards of US$300, but it’s not unheard of to pay more for your beer than a seat at some NHL games in small market cities.
-Teams which failed to make playoffs the year before can also have really cheap seats available in the days or hours before a game, so keep an eye out for a bargain on Sports Where I Am!
+Teams that failed to make playoffs the year before can also have really cheap seats available in the days or hours before a game, so keep an eye out for a bargain on Sports Where I Am.

 4. The goal horn and songs